rahulpargi641/Realm-Rush/README.md

                    pathfinding, as it relies on integer coordinates.
  #### Game Design
      - Designed strategic level by myself using provided assets.
-     - Implemented an editor script to facilitate the placement of blocks (waypoints) with restricted integer coordinates.
+     - Implemented an editor script(CubeEditor) to facilitate the placement of blocks (waypoints) with restricted integer coordinates.